 Tower Grove Park serves as a natural refuge for many different bird species.

-There are several hotspots including the Robert & Martha Gaddy Wild Bird Garden in the northwest corner of the park, with the Kyrle Boldt Memorial Fountain.
+There are several hotspots including the Robert & Martha Gaddy Wild Bird Garden in the northwest corner of the park.
+In memory of Caroline Loughlin, the bird garden features a tranquil, bubbling waterfall and pond, which provides a serene oasis for guests and enhances the habitat for wildlife.
 The Woodland Pool in the memory of Jack Van Benthuysen is located on the north side of Main Drive at the east end, as well as the Cypress Circle on Main Drive.

 The park’s natural areas, like the Gaddy Wild Bird Garden and adjacent Savannah Complex, provide a haven for many of our wildlife species.
 The East and West creeks offer additional wildlife viewing areas, as riparian corridors are currently being established to attract animals.
 Other oft-visited locations include theWoodland Pool on the north side of Main Drive as well as the Cypress Circle on Main Drive.